apache/airflow/docs/apache-airflow-providers-apache-hive/connections/hive_cli.rst

     Specify as ``True`` if using the Beeline CLI.
 Default is ``False``.

 Proxy User (optional)
-    Specify a proxy user to run HQL code as this user
+    Specify a proxy user to run HQL code as this user.

 Principal (optional)
     Specify the JDBC Hive principal to be used with Hive Beeline.